 Within months of our arrival, blue plumes of sulfuric acid touched down on multiple occasions across the village causing serious health problems and significant property damage.
 By the next spring, American Electric Power, the parent company of the two power plants, had announced that they would be purchasing the village for $20 million.

 Though I had been Bible-college and seminary trained, nothing could have prepared me for the chaos that ensued in the small Appalachian church and community.
 Families divided.
 Friendships split.
 Money proved to be the root of much evil.
 The church nearly fell apart.
-If only I had sat in on that “Buyout Training for Ministers course at school.”
+If only I had taken that course, “Buyout Training for Ministers,” while in seminary.

 Oh wait!
 That’s right.
 There wasn’t one.

-Being truthful, I had no idea what I was doing.
-I tried, but it was very challenging.
 The church members voted not to sell the church building or the parsonage in which the pastor (read: me and my family) was required to live.
 The latter vote was a difficult pill to swallow.
-By this time, many of the residents had moved out, leaving behind empty homes which were being raided and pilfered on a nightly basis.
+By the time this vote took place, many of the residents had moved out, leaving behind empty homes which were being raided and pilfered on a nightly basis.

 My family’s safety became a major concern for my wife and me.
 We didn’t fully understand why the church voted not to sell the parsonage.
 We had hoped that they would do so and then use the money to relocate us outside the village, away from the pollution and the danger now present in the village.

-We wrestled for months about what to do.
+We wrestled with what to do for some time.
 We loved the people of Cheshire, and we knew that the church would remain open as most of its parishioners lived outside the village limits.
 We had no idea of the long-term effects of the pollution raining down upon the residents, however.
 No one did.
-As a result, we chose to move on in August of 2003.
+As a result, we chose to leave in August of 2003.
 Two and a half years after my first Sunday at Cheshire, we were packing a truck and relocating to Pennsylvania.

 Over the past twenty years, whenever I would talk about our experience in Cheshire and the crazy, unprecedented buyout that made headlines all around the world, and which would become the focus of two award-winning documentaries, people would tell me that it is a very interesting story—one that would make a great book or movie, even.